Jeff Bezos, the sometimes world’s richest man, is not unfamiliar with screwing up.

 - Have more sex

-And, as a future Empire builder, it’s your job to learn how to tailor your offers and marketing to meet those hard offer needs.
+And, as someone who is building your Empire, it’s your job to learn how to tailor your offers and marketing to meet those hard offer needs.

 And that’s how I market and package my offers.